 Focus Area Objective What needs to happen Measurement & reporting Ensure that a gender analysis and actions to promote gender equality are included in all programmes.
 Ensure intersectional gender analysis takes place at the earliest stages of programme developmen Programmes to include gender or diversity related analysis into their baseline and evaluation assessments.
 All programmes will ensure there is a budget allocation for gender mainstreaming, diversity inclusion and women's empowerment.
 Budget guidelines to include information on the integration of gender equality objectives.
 Such analysis should be sensitive, context specific and should address power relations covering both gender equality and SOGIE-related issues for relevant initiatives.
 Best practices, and equality measures to be integrated into the design and operation of programmes.
 Each programme to invest in relevant staff capacity building - to promote gender equality.
-Strategic communication, advocacy and campaigns Develop a clear communication's plan/thread/ flow with aligned language on gender and diver- sity between the Strategy, Communication and Innovation (SCI Department) and programmes.
+Strategic communication, advocacy and campaigns Develop a clear communication plan/thread/flow with aligned language on gender and diversity between the Strategy, Communication and Innovation (SCI) Department and programmes.
 Integrate gender and diversity into strategic advocacy.
 Inclusive language is incorporated in all (internal and external) Hivos communications either written, visual or audio materials.
-Establish open collaboration channels and a work plan between SCI and programme-related advocacy efforts.
-Develop the capacity of communication &amp; advocacy staff to promote: gender equality and diversity through communica- tions; knowledge development.
-Annually develop an organisational campaign aimed to inspire and promote gender equality and diversity inclusion and show- case our work.

-Focus Area Objective What needs to happen Strategic communication, advocacy and campaigns Develop a clear communication's plan/thread/ flow with aligned language on gender and diver- sity between the Strategy, Communication and Innovation (SCI Department) and programmes.
-Integrate gender and diversity into strategic advocacy.
-Inclusive language is incorporated in all (internal and external) Hivos communications either written, visual or audio materials.
-Establish open collaboration channels and a work plan between SCI and programme-related advocacy efforts.
-Develop the capacity of communication &amp; advocacy staff to pro- mote: gender equality and diversity through communications; knowledge development.
-Annually develop an organisational campaign aimed to inspire and promote gender equality and diversity inclusion and show- case our work.
-Gender- & diversity- responsive budgeting Dedicated budgets for Gender and Diversity Inclusion Strategy objectives.
+Establish open collaboration channels and a work plan betweer SCI and programme-related advocacy efforts.
+Develop the capacity of communication & advocacy staff to promote: gender equality and diversity through communications; knowledge development.
+Annually develop an organisational campaign aimed to inspire and promote gender equality and diversity inclusion and showcase our work.

+Focus Area Objective What needs to happen Gender- & diversity- responsive budgeting Dedicated budgets for Gender Equality Inclusion Strategy objectives.
 Specific budget allocations to implement the Gender Equality and Diversity Inclusion Strategy.
 Analysis of actual expenditure and revenue on gender, women's empowerment, gender expertise, and capacity within Hivos.
-Partnerships: criteria & capacity Use influence to promote gender equality and diversity inclusion within partner organisations so they are multipliers of change.
+Partnerships: criteria & capacity Use influencing strategies to promote gender equality and diversity inclusion within partner organisations so they are multipliers of change.
 Hivos engagement in partnerships, coalitions and alliances will be on the basis of shared commitments to gender equality and diversity inclusion amongst other shared values.
 Different partners have varying needs, capacities and expectations regarding gender equality and diversity inclusion.
 This should be reflected in all capacity assessments and a plan drawn on how to respond to their needs and capacity gaps.
 Operate a zero tolerance policy for any form of sexual harassment in the workplace- both internal and with partners by treating all incidents seriously, promptly investigating all allegations and maintaining proper records.
-All Hivos staff members have a role to play in the implementation and of the commitments outlined in the GEDI strategy.
+All Hivos staff members have a role to play in the implementation of and the commitments outlined in the GEDI Strategy.
 We all walk the talk!

+SECTION 4

-SECTION 4 Staying on Track
+Staying on Track